SerialLain3170/SerialLain3170.github.io/cv/index.md

 - Apr 2012 ~ Mar 2016: BEng in Electrical and Electronic Engineering at Kyoto University

 ## Work Experience
-- Oct 2022 ~ : machine learning researcher at Fujitsu Research of America
+- Oct 2022 ~ : senior researcher at Fujitsu Research of America
     - My research is focused on automation of data analysis
-- Aug 2021 ~ Sep 2022: machine learning researcher at Fujitsu Research
+- Aug 2021 ~ Sep 2022: researcher at Fujitsu Research
     - My research was focused on scene graph generation, self-supervised learning, and generative models
 - Sep 2019 - Jan 2020: research assistant at SYMBOL
     - My work was focused on developing deep learning-based solutions to extract essential information from 3D data (point cloud, mesh, multi-view)